Unidata/netcdf/NUG/guide.md

 - 3rd party libraries are optional (HDF5, HDF4, zlib, szlib, pnetcdf, libcurl), depending on what features are needed and how netCDF is configured
 - "Apps" in the above means applications, not mobile apps!

-\section performance What about Performance?
+\section nug_performance What about Performance?

 One of the goals of netCDF is to support efficient access to small subsets of large datasets.
 To support this goal, netCDF uses direct